 True that.
 I shared space on the dirt lot in Lascelles, staring at Rone’s work with two grey nomads and a bus load of grandmas.

 Rone got into the local Melbourne street art scene in the early 2000’s and you can find his work all over the city.
-He’s also done a silo in Geelong, which isn’t on the Silo Art Trail, but is worth a stop if you are doing the Great Ocean Road.
+He’s also done a silo in Geelong, which isn’t on the Silo Art Trail, which is worth the stop on this Great Ocean Road itinerary.

 He describes his work as finding the “friction point between beauty and decay”, which is in full effect on the Lascelles silo.
 Geoff and Marilyn Horman are fourth generation farmers and Rone’s portrait of them has a ethereal, faded quality, as if the murals have been in the Mallee as long as the Horman’s have.

 Read More: Find more of Rone, Magee and other great Australian street artist in Melbourne.

 Modern farming in the Mallee means larger acreage but fewer human resources, and being a contemporary farmer there can’t be an easy life.
 But Kaff-eine chose to paint her silo with subjects who are still very connected to the land.
 She calls them the “gentle horseman” and the “shepherdess”, labels that evoke a biblical quality.